What Are Vitamin C Supplements Good For? Benefits For Skin & More*

 And be mindful of how you store the supplements.
 "Vitamin C is photolabile, which means it needs to be stored in a darker-colored bottle and out of direct sunlight," says Barr.
 This will ensure that you "reap the benefits and maintain the potency of your product."

 The bottom line:

-There's a reason vitamin C gets so much praise for its plethora of health benefits: It really is a do-it-all vitamin, supporting in skin, immune, and cognitive function.* "Ideally you're getting vitamin C from food, yet it can be hard to get enough in the diet to reap all of [its] benefits," notes Foley.
-So, if you think vitamin C supplements have a place in your wellness routine, talk to your doctor to determine the right dose and frequency.
+There's a reason vitamin C gets so much praise for its plethora of health benefits: It really is a do-it-all vitamin, supporting immune, skin, cognitive, and cardiovascular health.* "Ideally you're getting vitamin C from food, yet it can be hard to get enough in the diet to reap all of [its] benefits," notes Foley.
+Vitamin C is a common gap in the American diet.
+So, if you think vitamin C supplements have a place in your wellness routine, talk to your health care provider to determine the right dose and frequency for you.